trinodb/trino/presto-docs/src/main/sphinx/security/cli.rst

 Kerberos Principals and Keytab Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each user, who connects to the Presto coordinator, needs a Kerberos principal.
+Each user, who connects to the Trino coordinator, needs a Kerberos principal.
 You need to create these users in Kerberos using `kadmin
 <http://web.mit.edu/kerberos/krb5-latest/doc/admin/admin_commands/kadmin_local.html>`_.